Guide number: With flashbulbs

 Shutter speeds influence guide numbers when using flashbulbs due to their relatively long flash durations.
-Vintage flashbulbs, though no longer made, are still available and have a niche following, largely because even medium-size bulbs such as the once-popular General Electric Synchro-Press No. 11 had huge light outputs on the order of 23,000 lumen⋅seconds—far exceeding the most powerful of today's hot shoe-mounted electronic flash devices.
-At a relatively slow shutter speed of 1/25 of a second (40 milliseconds), the GE No. 11 had a guide number of 97.5 (m) / 320 (ft) at ISO 100 when using a typical 6- or 7-inch-diameter (150–175 mm) polished reflector.
-With peak powers often between one and two million lumens, many young baby boomers chased after fairylike retinal bleached spots (a symptom of flash blindness) for minutes after having their pictures taken at close distance with flashbulbs of the era.
+Vintage flashbulbs, though no longer made, are still available and have a niche following, largely because even medium-size bulbs such as the once-popular General Electric Synchro-Press No. 11 had huge light outputs on the order of 23,000 lumen⋅seconds – far exceeding the most powerful of today's hot shoe-mounted electronic flash devices.
+At a relatively slow shutter speed of 1/25 of a second (40 ms), the GE No. 11 had a guide number of 97.5 m at ISO 100 when using a typical 6 or 7 in polished reflector.
+With peak powers often between one and two million lumens, many young baby boomers chased after fairy-like retinal bleached spots (a symptom of flash blindness) for minutes after having their pictures taken at close distance with flashbulbs of the era.

-If one wanted the benefit of all the light produced by a flashbulb (highest possible guide number), relatively long exposure times were required because most flashbulbs didn't stop producing useful amounts of light until 20–90 milliseconds (ms) after electrical current was applied.
-The GE No. 11 flashbulb for instance, was a Class M (medium peak) bulb, which were designed to produce peak luminous fluxes 20 ms after firing (see the graph at lower right).
+If one wanted the benefit of all the light produced by a flashbulb (highest possible guide number), relatively long exposure times were required because most flashbulbs did not stop producing useful amounts of light until 20±– ms after electrical current was applied.
+The GE No. 11 flashbulb for instance, was a Class M (medium peak) bulb, which were designed to produce peak luminous flux of 20 ms after firing (see the graph at lower right).
 The No. 11 was intended for leaf shutter-type cameras and M sync photoflash triggering, which gave M bulbs a head start by delaying the opening of the shutter so any given camera's fastest exposure time would be centered at the 20 ms point (an 18.75 ms delay for instance, for a definitional camera capable of 1/400 second exposures, or 2.5 ms).